Talha2000/StockTracker/README.md

 ### About this Project:
 This is a stock tracker application designed for personal use.
-The project uses the Finnhub REST API to return data associated with a some stock.
+The project uses the Finnhub REST API to return data associated with any stock symbol.

 The Finnhub REST api accpets form-encoided request bodies and returns a response in JSON-encoded responses while returning proper HTTP responses and verbs.